 At our request, the underwriters have reserved for sale, at the initial public offering price, up to 415,000 ADSs offered by this prospectus to our directors, officers, employees, business associates and related persons.
-We will pay all fees and disbursements of counsel incurred by the underwriters in connection with offering the ADSs to such persons.
 Any sales to these persons will be made through a directed share program.
 The number of ADSs available for sale to the general public will be reduced to the extent such persons purchase such reserved ADSs.
 Any reserved ADSs not so purchased will be offered by the underwriters to the general public on the same basis as the other ADSs offered by this prospectus.
 We have agreed to indemnify the underwriters for against certain liabilities and expenses, including liabilities under the Securities Act, in connection with the sales of directed shares.